Yuhala/shopping-cart-laravel/README.md

 ### Prerequisites

-To follow this tutorial with minimal hiccups you need Ubuntu 16.04 server and a non-root user with sudo priviledges and PhpMyAdmin installed.
+To follow this tutorial with minimal hiccups you need Ubuntu 16.04 server and a non-root user with sudo priviledges.
+Install mysql server and PhpMyAdmin to further facilate your work.
+Installing those packages is beyond the scope of this tutorial...

 ## Install Composer
 Composer is a php dependency management tool.
 Open your linux terminal and install it using the following commands: